-The total expenditure simulated for child benefit as well as the number of recipients are slightly underestimated when compared to the external statistics (-4% and -3% respectively for 2015).
+The total expenditures simulated for child benefit are slightly underestimated when compared to the external statistics (with 4% for 2016 and 5% for 2017).
+Also, the number of recipients is slightly underestimated (with 3% and 4% respectively for 2016 and 2017).
 One reason for this might be that the children's disability status is not observed in the data, which means that the higher allowances for handicapped children cannot be simulated.